-Ottawa West Travel Medicine is run by a dedicated group of health professionals with over 25 years of combined experience in the field.
+Ottawa West Travel Medicine is run by a dedicated group of health professionals with combined experience of over 60 years in the field.

 John O. Lee, M.D., C.C.F.P., F.C.F.P., Certificate in Travel Health, member CATMAT

 I am a Family Physician who has been practicing Travel Medicine since 1996.
 I graduated from the University of Alberta Medical School in 1990 and finished my Family Medicine Training at McGill University in 1992.
 I worked years of Emergency Medicine and Surgical Assist.
 I decided to spend 1994-1997 working overseas in Africa.
 I served as a volunteer doctor with Médecins Sans Frontières (Doctors Without Borders) in Zaire, Rwanda, and Burundi shortly after the Rwanda Massacre.
 I have also worked with World University Service of Canada, United Nations High Commissioner for Refugees, World Health Organization, and the John Hopkins University School of Epidemiology.
 I have personally treated malaria, dengue fever, yellow fever, typhoid fever, cholera, dysentery, schistosomiasis, onchocerciasis, hepatitis A & B, AIDS, tuberculosis, tetanus, measles, meningitis, and polio.
 I am a member of the Committee to Advise on Tropical Medicine and Travel (CATMAT) - a national committee of epidemiologists, infection disease specialists and public health leaders who set national policy on travel medicine.